 Over the next few days, I thought about what had just happened.
 It occurred to me that those painful issues, that came up over the weekend, I had pretty much dealt with.
 Not completely but pretty much.
 But they had all came out again.
 Perhaps I had not really dealt with them but I don’t think so.
 I think the Life Course brings all the deep stuff out, whether it has been dealt with or not.
 It occurred to me, how even more devastating the weekend could have been if I had been dealing with unresolved issues.
 For many people over the weekend, this was the case.

-But it was only after the Life Course ended, the deviousness of it all had occurred to me, this just isn’t true.
-The problem with the Life Course, is that it uses peoples’ innermost fears to hoodwink them to believe a certain set of ideas.
-Of course, people get to believe whatever they want but to try to convince other people but the Life Course is simply deceptive.
+But it was only after the Life Course ended, the deviousness of it all occurred to me.
+The problem with the Life Course is that it uses peoples’ innermost fears to hoodwink them to believe a certain set of ideas.
+Of course, people get to believe whatever they want and to try to convince other people, but the Life Course is simply deceptive.

-There were two more weeks of the course, less well attended than the earlier ones.
+There were two more weeks of the course, even less well attended than the earlier ones.
 And that was it.
 People were cut off.
-You could go to the church for all the use that was, but no-one really cared, St. Mary’s is a place were people are interested in their connection with God and how to save themselves.
+You could go to the church for all the use that was, but no-one really cared.
+St. Mary’s is a place where people are interested in their connection with God and how to save themselves.

-I tried to talk to Pete about it, more than once, but literally wouldn’t speak to me.
-I could say a few things ago but there’s probably little point to that.
-All I’ll say he doesn’t seem to be interested in other people’s views.
-Which would be fine, but when you subject people to this kind of experience, the least you could is listen to some feedback.
+I tried to talk to Pete about it, more than once, but he literally wouldn’t speak to me.
+I could say a few things now but there’s probably little point to that.
+All I’ll say is he doesn’t seem to be interested in other people’s views.
+Which would be fine, but when you subject people to this kind of experience, the least you could do, the very least, is listen to some feedback.
 The only interaction he seems to be okay with his the fawning reverence he receives from people decades younger than him.

 But the Life Course is successful.
 It runs a few times a year at St. Mary’s and while most people either aren’t interested or are scared off, it snares enough people every time to add some extra backsides to fill those pews — course by course, year by year.
 And when some newcomer comes in, they look at all the people in the room and think there must be something to this place — look how many people are here.

-It is absolutely reprehensible for St. Mary’s to pretend the weekend away is a bit of a fun jaunt.
-Jon Peters said that they don’t tell people about what will actually occur on the weekend away, because then no-one would come.
+It’s reprehensible for St. Mary’s to pretend the weekend away is a bit of a fun jaunt.
+John Peters said that they don’t tell people about what will actually occur on the weekend away because then no-one would come.
 Perhaps they wouldn’t but the people attending have the right to make that decision and they would be more mentally prepared for the weekend that lay ahead.

 It’s even more reprehensible to bring up these deeply traumatic issues in people, with no kind of support afterwards.

-At some point it occurred me to that the whole thing, is a bit, and I can’t quite think of a better word, but cultish.
+At some point, it occurred me to that the whole thing, is a bit, and I can’t quite think of a better word, but cultish.
 A new way of thinking is gradually introduced, so gradually you don’t really notice it.
-It all seemed so normal and reasonable and from such shiney happy people.
-At the beginning you’re just asked to accept the possibility that perhaps, maybe, the Holy Spirit interacts with people in this way.
+It all seemed so normal and reasonable and from such shiny happy people.
+At the beginning, you’re just asked to accept the possibility that perhaps, maybe, the Holy Spirit interacts with people in this way.
 What have you got to lose?

 I think people at St. Mary’s are there for themselves.
 St. Mary’s may have hundreds of people in their congregation but for a church of that size, how much work do they do in the local community?
 What service do they offer people?
 What are these people doing for anyone else?
 St. Mary’s is self-help dressed up as faith.
 Maybe it will last for people, but I wonder how what St. Mary’s offers will stand up to what life inevitably throws at people?